mikolajtr/dotnetlog/README.md

  - `FileLogger` - saves given logs in file.
 Log file path should be saved in your application `App.config` file, under `LogFilePath` key.
 Default log file `log.txt` will be created in your app main directory;
  - `InMemoryLogger` - saves logs in static list stored in application memory.
 When program is closed, logs are destroyed.
 Do NOT use this logger to things other than debugging!

 Both `FileLogger` and `InMemoryLogger` are singletons - there is only one instance of logger for application.
-To get to instance, you have use `Instance` property of logger.
+To get to instance, you have to use `Instance` property of logger.

 Example of using log system with `FileLogger` is within Sample console app in this solution.
 Run it or check example below:
     using System;